Femicide in Mexico: Art

 In 2017, the Museo Memoria y Tolerancia in Mexico City presented the temporary exhibition "Feminicidio en México.
-Enough is enough! curated by Linda Atach and works by Teresa Margolles, Mayra Martell, Iván Castaneira, Cintia Bolio, Teresa Serrano and Elina Chauvet also made in the last decade.
+Enough is enough! curated by Linda Atachd.
+It included works by Teresa Margolles, Mayra Martell, Iván Castaneira, Cintia Bolio, Teresa Serrano and Elina Chauvet which were made in the last decade.

 Antimonumenta

 Antimonumenta are art pieces erected at protests to demand justice for the victims of gender violence and femicides in different states of Mexico such as the CDMX, the State of Mexico, Jalisco, Quintana Roo and Chiapas.

 Soccer

 On October 28, 2017, the Los de Arriba supporters' club Los de Arriba displayed a hundred posters with the legend "Ni una menos" (Not one less), at the match played between León and Veracruz.
 In addition, a statement was published on social networks, denouncing violence against women.